ProjetsPL/millto.web/collections/_posts/en/well-designed-drainage-system-a-building-s-absolute-essential.md

 h1: Drainage - how to design and build the system?
 title: Well Designed Drainage System - A Building's Absolute Essential
-description: "Are you dreming of a perfect house? \U0001F3E1 An efficient drainage system is the absolute essential. \U0001F449 Learn the most important issues when designing it."
+description: "Are you dreming of a perfect house? \U0001F3E1 An efficient drainage system is the absolute essential. \U0001F449 Learn the most important facts about it."
 intro: Every household generates waste, which needs to be removed somehow.
 Home drainage is a system of pipes which carry the waste outside the building's grounds.
 Water system elements are located around the whole area of the property, therefore, it